smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett, read 28 times
 - **Orconomics** by J. Zachary Pike, read 24 times
-- **The Ninth Rain** by Jen Williams, read 22 times
-- **The Justice of Kings** by Richard Swan, read 21 times
+- TIE: **The Ninth Rain** by Jen Williams and **The Justice of Kings** by Richard Swan, each read 22 times
 - **Legends & Lattes** by Travis Baldree, read 20 times
+- **The Adventures of Amina al-Sirafi** by S.A.
+Chakraborty, read 19 times

-**TOTAL**: 874 books read, with 352 unique titles.
+**TOTAL**: 874 books read, with 351 unique titles.
 Skipped 26 times.
 Substituted 29 times.

 #### Most Read Authors

 - Heather Fawcett, read 30 times
 - J. Zachary Pike, read 28 times
-- Jen Williams, read 24 times
+- TIE: Jen Williams and Richard Swan, each read 24 times
-- TIE: Richard Swan and T. Kingfisher, each read 23 times
+- T. Kingfisher, read 23 times
 - TIE: Travis Baldree and S.A.
 Chakraborty, each read 20 times

-**TOTAL**: 272 unique authors read.
+**TOTAL**: 271 unique authors read.

 ### 17. Novella